-Wills, Living Trusts, and Probate: What Does it All Mean?
+Wills and Revocable Living Trusts: What Does it All Mean?

-Estate planning can be overwhelming, as it forces you to not only confront the prospect of death, but it also means that you must sift through all of your assets.
-Of course, some people also put this off because they are confused by what it means to have a will versus a living trust, not to mention the process of probate.
-However, once you understand the basic process of estate planning, you may be encouraged to get your own affairs in order.
+Estate planning can be overwhelming, as it forces you to think about how you would like your assets distributed upon your death, plus other issues mentioned below.
+Of course, some people also put this off because they are confused by what it means to have a Will versus a Revocable Living Trust or other type of Trust, not to mention they are unknowing about the process of probate.

-Take Care of Your Estate Planning With a Reputable Lawyer
+Take Care of Your Estate Planning With an Experienced Estate Planning Lawyer

-When it comes time to take care of your estate planning, it is best to work with a lawyer who can draft your will or trust and guarantee that everything is in order.
-Law Office of Roger K. Evans PC can provide you with all of the expertise and advice you need to execute your affairs properly, protecting your assets and your family should anything ever happen to you.
+When you decide to take care of your estate planning, it is best to work with a lawyer who can draft your Will, Trust, Durable Power of Attorney, and Advance Directive, and provide you with confidence that everything in your estate plan is in order.
+Roger K. Evans will provide you with 39+ years of experience helping people in the Willamette Valley and beyond with their estate planning needs so that your plan will work as you expect it to, protecting your assets and your family should anything ever happen to you.